Find out how to save money on Google Ads right now, decreasing your ad spend while still improving your campaign performance!

 2. Plan out your Google Ads account structure in advance

-Structure is vital and provides much more than just aesthetic benefits.
+Account structure best practices are vital and provide much more than just aesthetic benefits.

 Although Google keeps it quiet, we believe that it also assigns each account with a quality score.
 This can’t be viewed, but the principles are same:

-To reduce your PPC spend: always plan your account structure in advance to keep your quality scores high and costs per click down.
+To spend less on PPC: always plan your account structure in advance to keep your quality scores high and costs per click down.

 3. Steer clear of Google’s suggested keywords